eficode-academy/artifactory-katas/aql_search/README.md

 * Get a list of all files that have been downloaded more than 3 times.
 The result should be 4 artifacts.
 * Get a list of all files where the property `os` has the value `linux`.
 The result should be 2 artifacts.
 * Get a list of all files that are over 1 megabyte (in bytes) large.
 The result should be 2 artifacts.
-* Get a list of instances of an artifact that is uploaded later than X days. (this one we have no answer to, because all artifacts have been uploaded within the past minute or two.
+* Get a list of instances of an artifact that is uploaded before X days ago. (this one we have no answer to, because all artifacts have been uploaded within the past minute or two.
 But have a look at the specification [here](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language#ArtifactoryQueryLanguage-DateandTimeFormat))